Night of the Creeps: Plot

 In 1959, on board a spacecraft, two aliens race to keep an experiment from being released by a third member of the crew.
 The seemingly possessed third alien shoots the canister into space where it crashes to Earth.
 Nearby, a college man takes his date to a parking spot when they see a falling star and investigate.
-It lands in the path of an escaped criminally insane mental patient.
+It lands in the path of an escaped criminally insane patient.
 As his date is attacked by the axe-wielding maniac, the boy finds the canister, from which a small slug-like thing jumps out and into his mouth.

 Twenty-seven years later in 1986, Chris Romero pines over a love lost, supported by his disabled friend J.C.
 Hooper.
 During pledge week at Corman University, Chris spots a girl, Cynthia Cronenberg, and falls instantly in love.
 To get her attention, he decides to join a fraternity.
 Cynthia's boyfriend, who heads the Beta Epsilon fraternity, tasks them with stealing a cadaver from the university medical center and depositing it on the steps of a rival fraternity house.
 Chris and J.C. find a frozen corpse in a secret room, but when it grabs them, they flee.
 The thawed corpse then kills a medical student working at the lab.

 Detective Ray Cameron, a haunted cop, is called in to the cryogenics lab break-in, where he discovers one of the bodies – the boy who discovered the alien experiment in 1959 – is now missing, set free by Chris and J.C.
 The corpse makes its way back to the sorority house where he picked up his date twenty-seven years ago.
 There, his head splits open and releases more of the slugs.
 Called to the scene, Cameron finds the body, interpreting the condition of the head as the result of an axe wound in the face.

 The next day, the fraternity brothers confront Chris and J.C., who they believe to be responsible for the previous night's incident.
 They are then taken in for questioning by the police.
-Based on the testimony of a janitor that witnessed them running out of the university medical center, "screaming like banshees," they confess to breaking in but deny moving the corpse.
+Based on the testimony of a janitor who witnessed them running out of the university medical center, "screaming like banshees," they confess to breaking in but deny moving the corpse.
 That night, the dead medical student rises from his slab and runs into the janitor.